CIA Director Petraeus resigns, admits extra-marital affair

 TESTIFY ON CAPITOL HILL

-Petraeus had recently traveled to Libya and the Middle East, and had been scheduled to testify about the Benghazi events next week behind closed doors to the House and Senate intelligence committees.
+Petraeus recently traveled to Libya and the Middle East, and had been scheduled to testify about the Benghazi events next week behind closed doors to the House and Senate intelligence committees.
+Now, he will not give that testimony.

-But there is no indication that he broke any agency rule in connection with his admitted affair, sources familiar with the matter said.
-The CIA has no broad rule banning officials from engaging in extramarital affairs, though if discovered, liaisons by CIA personnel with suspected foreign agents would pose security problems for a U.S. spy.
+There is no indication Petraeus broke any agency rule in connection with his admitted affair, sources familiar with the matter said.
+The CIA has no broad rule banning officials from engaging in extramarital affairs though, if discovered, liaisons by CIA personnel with suspected foreign agents would pose security problems for a U.S. agent.

-Obama, who accepted Petraeus' resignation in a phone call with him Friday afternoon, said that Michael Morell, the agency's long-time deputy director, would serve as acting CIA chief.
+Obama, who accepted Petraeus' resignation in a phone call with him on Friday afternoon, said Michael Morell, the agency's long-time deputy director, would serve as acting CIA chief.

-Morell, who is well respected at both the White House and on Capitol Hill, had previously served as acting director following the departure of former CIA chief Leon Panetta.
+Morell is a leading candidate to be Petraeus' permanent successor, sources said.
+He earned Obama's trust when he frequently briefed the president during planning for the operation to take down Osama bin Laden, a senior administration official said.

+"He's respected, a straight shooter, and has great relationships with the White House and Capitol Hill.
+Not to mention over 30 years of agency experience," said a former CIA official, who called Morell "the odds-on favorite."

 Petraeus' resignation also adds a new vacancy on Obama's national security team.
 Secretary of State Hillary Clinton has said she will leave after Obama's first term, and Defense Secretary Leon Panetta is widely expected to leave as well.